What is Email Marketing? | Everything You Need to Know

-With modern-day digital marketing strategies aplenty, there are tons of ways to use the internet to put your business front and center.
+With modern-day digital marketing strategies aplenty, there are tons of ways to drive traffic and generate sales, from setting up a store using a website builder to partnering with influencers on social media.
 One method, in particular, remains just as important today as it was when it was created, way back in 1971: email marketing.

-Skip to 2021, and this golden oldie is still a formidable vehicle for driving sales, building engagement, and nurturing customer relationships.
+Skip to today, and this golden oldie is still a formidable vehicle for driving sales, building engagement, and nurturing customer relationships.
 In our opinion, it’s a marketing must, and – even better – you won’t have to pay a ton of money to reap its rewards.
+However, there’s many email marketing dos and don’ts, and if you want to get the most out of it, you’ll need to understand exactly how it works.

 In this guide, we’ll help break down what email marketing is and how it works.
 We’ll also show you exactly why you should be using it, and how to get started with your very own email marketing strategy!